amanzi/amanzi/doc/user_guide/testing/representative_case.rst

 **Pressure p(x,z)** =
 :math:`[ h(x) - z ]\rho g`

+Tables are the one weakness in reStructured text, but they are reasonable.
+We will autogenerate these from the results of the Amanzi run and the analytic solution calculations.

 +------+------+------+-----------------------+
 | x [m]| z [m]| h [m]|       P [MPa]         |
 +======+======+======+========+==============+